 Connect with Yosemite’s History

 The Yosemite History Center, located right in Wawona, offers a tour of significant historic structures in Yosemite.
-These buildings tell the story of settlers, artists, and laborers that have helped make Yosemite what it is now.
+These buildings tell the story of settlers, artists, and laborers who have helped make Yosemite what it is now.

 Chat with Yosemite rangers, and peek into the studio of a locally famous 19th-century artist at the Thomas Hill studio.
 This small building close to Wawona Hotel is now part visitor center and part free museum.

-Hop aboard a historic steam train at Yosemite Mountain Sugar Pine Railroad and then pan for gold, and visit their museum.
+Hop aboard a historic steam train at the Yosemite Mountain Sugar Pine Railroad and then pan for gold and visit their museum.

 The Yosemite Museum in Yosemite Valley is another wonderful history-filled stop.
 Displays illustrate the cultural history of the Miwok and Paiute people from 1850 until now.
 Discover what they used to eat, see demonstrations of basket weaving, beadwork, and learn about traditional games.
-Be sure to wander through a reconstructed village behind the museum to see some of the plants that they used, and the buildings they used to live in.
+Be sure to wander through a reconstructed village behind the museum to see some of the plants they used and the buildings they used to live in.

 Staying at the Redwoods In Yosemite in August